SharePoint/sp-dev-docs/docs/sp-add-ins/create-a-custom-ribbon-button-in-the-host-web-of-a-sharepoint-add-in.md

 In **Solution Explorer**, expand the **Features** folder, and select the **NewEmployeeOrientationComponents** feature.
 The Feature designer opens.

 Notice that the custom action that you created, **RunOrientationAdd-in**, is listed in **Items in the solution**, but not in **Items in the feature**.
-This is because the Feature is deployed to the add-in web, but your custom action is deployed to the host web.
+This is because the feature is deployed to the add-in web, but your custom action is deployed to the host web.

 When you package the add-in in Visual Studio for deployment to production, or when you select F5 in Visual Studio, the Office Developer Tools for Visual Studio creates a special host web feature, adds the custom action to it, and deploys it to the host web.
-You should never edit the host web feature.
-That is why it is not created until packaging time.
+You should never edit the host web feature; that is why it is not created until packaging time.

 *Figure 2.
 Feature designer*